 Plus, red velvet cake is one of the easiest things you’ll ever bake from scratch.
 It comes together almost like a quick bread: stir the dry ingredients together, stir the liquid ingredients together, combine them, and bake.
 So simple, quick, and easy!

-WHAT KIND OF FILLING OR TOPPING SHOULD I USE ON RED VELVET CAKE?
+WHAT KIND OF FILLING OR TOPPING TO USE?